Satellite TV Installer: Job Description & Career Info

 Employers of satellite TV installation professionals generally require a high school diploma or GED; however, some may prefer an associate degree in electronics or a similar field.
 While many employers will provide on-the-job training or offer internships to trainees, others may prefer to hire experienced candidates who are certified through the Satellite Broadcasting and Communications Association (SBCA) (www.sbca.com).

-The U.S. Bureau of Labor Statistics (BLS) predicts job growth of 15% for telecommunications equipment installers and repairers, which would include satellite TV installation professionals, during the 2010 to 2020 period (www.bls.gov).
-Job prospects may be strongest for satellite TV installers with certification, experience and good technical skills.
+The U.S. Bureau of Labor Statistics (BLS) predicts job growth of 4% from 2012-2022 for telecommunications equipment installers and repairers, including satellite TV installation professionals (www.bls.gov).
+Job prospects may be strongest for satellite TV installers with certification, experience, and good technical skills.
 The BLS reported in May 2012 that the median salary for telecommunications equipment installers and repairers was $54,530.

 Related to Satellite TV Installer: Job Description & Career Info